 A: After completing a Network Discovery scan, you can access the following information about the discovered devices:

-- For Windows, Mac, and Linux devices, the information includes the device name, round-trip time (RTT), device type, IP address, MAC address, manufacturer, operating system (OS) platform, OS information, and OS age.
+- For Windows, macOS, and Linux devices, the information includes the device name, round-trip time (RTT), device type, IP address, MAC address, manufacturer, operating system (OS) platform, OS information, and OS age.

 - For SNMP devices, the information includes device name, status, device type, IP address, MAC address, manufacturer, device model, serial number, and description.